Jermell Charlo: Charlo vs. Hatley

 In December 2016, at the WBC 54th Convention in Miami, Florida.
 It was announced that Charlo would be due to fight two mandatory fights.
-The first of the two defenses would be in February 2017 against Charles Hatley, ranked #2 by WBC.
-The second mandatory would be decided when the winner of #5 ranked Erickson Lubin vs. Jorge Cota ranked #8 on March 4 fight the winner of #3 ranked Martirosyan and another contender.
+The first of the two defenses would be in February 2017 against Charles Hatley, ranked No. 2 by WBC.
+The second mandatory would be decided when the winner of No. 5 ranked Erickson Lubin vs. Jorge Cota ranked No. 8 on March 4 fight the winner of No. 3 ranked Martirosyan and another contender.
 Lubin knocked Cota out in round 4 of their fight moving towards becoming the youngest world champion at the age of 21.

 Charlo's defence against Hatley was pushed back to April 22, 2017, on the Shawn Porter vs. Andre Berto undercard.
 It was confirmed before the fight that Charlo would earn $100,000 and Hatley would receive a $85,000 purse.
 Charlo successfully defended his WBC title for the first time when he knocked Hatley out unconscious in round 6 after a right hook to the head.
 Before the end, Charlo was in control landing successive power shots.
 Hatley was also knocked down in round 3 following a combination of shots from Charlo.
 In the aftermath of the fight, Charlo spoke about a potential unification fight against Jarret Hurd, who won the vacant IBF title in February 2017, the title that previously belonged to Jermell's twin brother Jermall who moved up to middleweight.
 The fight averaged 401,000 viewers on Showtime.